Konstantinos Karamanlis: Controversies

 Karamanlis has been heavily criticised for his stance on the Cyprus problem since the late 1950s where he forced Makarios III to sign the Zürich and London Agreements, threatening to withdraw Greek political support for the Greek Cypriots if he didn't.
 In the summer of 1974, during the Turkish invasion of Cyprus and the Metapolitefsi, Karamanlis refused point blank to send help to Cyprus when asked by the acting President of Cyprus Glafcos Clerides infamously stating in the conversation "Η Κύπρος κείται μακράν" ("Cyprus lies far away") for military aid.
 The only military aid Cyprus received from Greece was in the last days of the Junta regime, where Greek commandos from A' Raider Squadron under the codename Operation Niki which also stood to disprove the claim that Cyprus was too far.
-Karamanlis not only refused to prosecute the armed forces chiefs who refused to go to Cyprus' aid when Dimitrios Ioannidis had ordered them too, but also kept them in places of charge in the Armed Forces, dismissing both their role in the Cypriot coup d'état against Makarios, including Bonanos, Phaedon Gizikis and Petros Arapakis among others.
+Karamanlis not only refused to prosecute the armed forces chiefs who refused to go to Cyprus's aid when Dimitrios Ioannidis had ordered them to, but also kept them in places of charge in the Armed Forces, dismissing both their role in the Cypriot coup d'état against Makarios, including Bonanos, Phaedon Gizikis and Petros Arapakis among others.